HewlettPackard/hpe-solutions-hpecp/LTI/HPECP_v5.5_restAPI/README.md

-2. Incase of timeout,retries and connection errors while copying docker images to docker registry re run the playbook again since copying images takes more time than expected. or copy all images using hpe utility tool to docker-registry server manually(incase if copying images is failig due to large size), Please check below commands and url to copy images manually to docker registry.
+2. Incase of timeout,retries and connection errors while copying docker images to docker registry re run the playbook again since copying images takes more time than expected. or copy all images using hpe utility tool to docker-registry server manually(incase if copying images is failing due to large size), Please check below commands and url to copy images manually to docker registry.

 ```
 hpe-airgap-util --release <ere-release-number> --required --copy --dest_url <docker-registry-server>:5000